Dairy: Temporary milk storage

-Milk coming from the cow is transported to a nearby storage vessel by the airflow leaking around the cups on the cow or by a special "air inlet" (5-10 L/min free air) in the claw.
+Milk from a cow is transported to a nearby storage vessel by the airflow leaking around the cups on the cow or by a special "air inlet" (5–10 L/min free air) in the claw.
 From there it is pumped by a mechanical pump and cooled by a heat exchanger.
 The milk is then stored in a large vat, or bulk tank, which is usually refrigerated until collection for processing.

-Waste disposal and Wastewater management
+Waste disposal and wastewater management

-In countries where cows are grazed outside year-round, there is little waste disposal to deal with.
+In countries where cows are grazed outside year-round, waste disposal issues need to be dealt with.
 The most concentrated waste is at the milking shed, where the animal waste may be liquefied (during the water-washing process) or left in a more solid form, either to be returned to be used on farm ground as organic fertiliser.

 In the associated milk processing factories, most of the waste is washing water that is treated, usually by composting, and spread on farm fields in either liquid or solid form.
 This is much different from half a century ago, when the main products were butter, cheese and casein, and the rest of the milk had to be disposed of as waste (sometimes as animal feed).

-In the dairy industries, two are main types of wastewater produced; dairy wastewater and cheese whey.
-Dairy wastewater consists of material losses from the dairy products, effluents from the washing of tanks and equipment and sanitary wastewater from toilets and sinks.
-The typical concentrations of BOD and total Kjeldahl nitrogen for dairy wastewater range between 1200 to 5000 mg/L and 30 to 200 mg/L, respectively.
+In the dairy industries, there are two main types of wastewater produced: dairy wastewater and cheese whey.
+Dairy wastewater consists of material losses from the dairy products, effluents from the washing of tanks and equipment, and sanitary wastewater from toilets and sinks.
+The typical concentrations of BOD and total Kjeldahl nitrogen for dairy wastewater range from 1200 to 5000 mg/L and 30 to 200 mg/L, respectively.
 Cheese whey is the liquid remaining after the formation of curds.
-It contains important amounts of carbohydrates, proteins, lactic acid, fats, and salts and its BOD value can exceed 40,000 mg/L. Dairy wastewater management usually includes equalisation, neutralisation and physical separation followed by biological treatment, while cheese whey is treated in anaerobic digesters or passes through membranes for proteins recovery.
+It contains important amounts of carbohydrates, proteins, lactic acid, fats, and salts and its BOD value can exceed 40,000 mg/L. Dairy wastewater management usually includes equalisation, neutralisation and physical separation followed by biological treatment, while cheese whey is treated in anaerobic digesters or passes through membranes for protein recovery.

 In dairy-intensive areas, various methods have been proposed for disposing of large quantities of milk.
-Large application rates of milk onto land, or disposing in a hole, is problematic as the residue from the decomposing milk will block the soil pores and thereby reduce the water infiltration rate through the soil profile.
+Large application rates of milk on the land, or disposing in a hole, is problematic as the residue from the decomposing milk will block the soil pores and thereby reduce the water infiltration rate through the soil profile.
 As recovery of this effect can take time, any land-based application needs to be well managed and considered.
 Other waste milk disposal methods commonly employed include solidification and disposal at a solid waste landfill, disposal at a wastewater treatment plant, or discharge into a sanitary sewer.